Raffles Place: Beginning

 The founder of modern Singapore, Sir Stamford Raffles, intended Singapore to become a "great commercial emporium".
-As part of his plan, he gave instructions in 1822 that a commercial area be created on the southwest side of the Singapore River.
+As part of his plan, he gave instructions in 1822 that a commercial area to be created on the southwest side of the Singapore River.
 The Garrison Engineer Lieutenant R.N.
 Philip Jackson, was tasked with drawing up a Town Plan based on Raffles' instructions.
 This commercial area was centered on Commercial Square, and was developed from 1823 to 1824.

 A small hill originally stood at the area between Commercial Square and Battery Road.
 Under Raffles' supervision, the hill was leveled, and its soil was then used to reclaim the marshy southern bank of the Singapore River, forming the Boat Quay and Circular Road area.
 Commercial Square was created as an open space 200 yards long by 50 yards wide, with a small garden in the middle.
 Land in the area around the square was sold in lots through auction at $1,200 and $1,500 apiece.
-Commercial enterprises were established in the area; two- and four-storey buildings were built around the square, housing mercantile offices, banks and trading companies.
+Commercial enterprises were established in the area; two- and four-storey buildings were built around the square, housing mercantile offices, banks and other financial companies.

 On 8 March 1858, Commercial Square was renamed Raffles Place in Raffles' honour.
 On the south side of the square were many godowns with jetties where cargo can be loaded and unloaded directly from boats as they were then located at the edge of the sea.
 From 1858 to 1864, the land on the south side of Raffles Place from Johnston's Pier to Telok Ayer Market was reclaimed.
 The reclaimed land became Collyer Quay, named after the Chief Engineer George Collyer who initiated its construction.
 The expansion freed up a larger area designated for commerce, and attracted more businesses such as retail stores and banks to the area.